Wednesday, December 29, 2021

 Changes Post-1995

 The forces you see above would aptly cover the period of the initial Soviet invasion and the Chinese counterattack.
-As western aid began to flow in, some changes happened throughout the Chinese military and certain changes took place that changed the PLA for the rest of the conflict.
+As Western aid began to flow in, some changes happened throughout the Chinese military and certain changes took place that changed the PLA for the rest of the conflict.

-1. All horse limbers are replaced by trucks - The west did one thing well in its support of China, and like the Soviets before, they provided the Chinese the ability to buy all the trucks they could afford.
+1. All horse limbers are replaced by trucks - The West did one thing well in its support of China, and like the Soviets before, they provided the Chinese the ability to buy all the trucks they could afford.
 Every truck factory in the US was at one point, working three shifts to produce trucks going to China.
-As the Soviet air campaign intensified against Chinese industry during the winter of 1995-96, this dependence on western trucks intensified.
+As the Soviet air campaign intensified against Chinese industry during the winter of 1995-96, this dependence on Western trucks intensified.

 4. Stinger MANPADS provided - the US also sold thousands of Stingers MANPADS to China, and every AAA unit at Regiment and above should have 1 Stinger-POST stand and 1 HMMWV.